Master Use Cases and Scenarios | Free Use Case Template

 Conclusion

 Use Cases and Scenarios are valuable tools for business analysts to understand and document the requirements of a system or software application.
-Use cases clearly understand how users interact with the system by focusing on the interactions between actors and the system.
+Use cases clearly outline and understand how users interact with the system by focusing on the interactions between actors and the use case model and the system.

 Use cases have been widely adopted in various industries since their introduction in the 1980s.
 They offer a structured approach to capturing functional requirements and help ensure all stakeholders understand how the system should behave.